airtai/faststream/.faststream_gen/kafka/Subscriber/index.md

 app = FastStream(broker)
 ```

-## Create a function that will consume messages from a Kafka hello-world topic
+## Create a Function that will Consume Messages from a Kafka hello-world Topic

 Let’s create a consumer function that will consume `HelloWorld` messages from **hello_world** topic and log them.